sgoodrow/castle/README.md

 If you don't want to use a Gitpod (or have run out of credits 😅), extract the environment variables from [`.gitpod.yml`](./.gitpod.yml) into a local `.env` file.
 This will be loaded by dotenv.
 You will also need to include the environment variables not present in the `.gitpod.yml` file, described above.

-## 🚀 Release
+## 🚀 Release (Dokku)

-This bot is deployed to a Dokku instance running on Linode with the application name `castle-discord-bot`.
+This bot is deployed to a [Dokku](https://dokku.com/docs/) instance running on Linode with the application name `castle-discord-bot`.

-The application is deployed automatically with GitHub Actions on a push to the 'dokku' branch.
+**Automatic deployment is configured on a push to the 'dokku' branch in github.**

 With appropriate SSH access, Dokku can be managed through the CLI at:

-  `ssh -t dokku@172.105.106.208 "help"`

-Be sure to specify the "castle-discord-bot" applications in your commands.
+  `ssh -t dokku@172.105.106.208 "help"` - Specify the "castle-discord-bot" application in your commands.

-Dokku logs can be tailed with:
+**Dokku logs** can be tailed with:

   `ssh -t dokku@172.105.106.208 "logs castle-discord-bot -t"`

-Environment variables are set in Dokku with:
+**Environment variables** are set in Dokku with:

   `ssh -t dokku@172.105.106.208 'config:set castle-discord-bot VAR="Value" VAR2="Val2'`